-- Local mentor letter of support — Letter from a mentor local to the applicant that references the quality and impact of the project; evaluates the promise of the applicant’s aptitude for leadership based on expertise, training, education and personal characteristics; attests to the strength of the proposed idea; identifies areas for growth and development and includes a commitment to serve as a mentor.
+- Self-selected mentor letter of support — Letter from a mentor selected by the applicant that references the quality and impact of the project; evaluates the promise of the applicant’s aptitude for leadership based on expertise, training, education and personal characteristics; attests to the strength of the proposed idea; identifies areas for growth and development and includes a commitment to serve as a mentor.

-- Local mentor C.V. in NIH biosketch format — Use the NIH Biographical Sketch Format Page (non-fellowship) template
+- Self-selected mentor C.V. in NIH biosketch format — Use the NIH Biographical Sketch Format Page (non-fellowship) template

 - Project timeline (by quarter for three years) — Use the project timeline template (Word)

 - Budget justification — Submit a narrative budget justification as part of the final, single PDF to explain the line items outlined in the budget.

 *Do not include additional materials outside these required elements.
 To ensure a fair and efficient review process, additional materials are not considered.

 Step 5 — Look for an email confirming receipt of your PDF.
 If you do not receive an email confirmation, please contact the national program office at hs-NurseLeaderFellows@ucdavis.edu.
 Applicants selected for an in-person interview are notified by March 20.

 Jan.
 9 — Applications open